 Where To Stay

-Outside of Reykjavik, the Ring Road has limited options for lodging.
-However, you have Airbnb or guesthouse options in some major towns like Akureyri, which fall along the way.
+Outside of Reykjavik, the Ring Road has limited lodging options.
+However, there are Airbnb or guesthouse options in some major towns, like Akureyri, which are along the way.
+Besides that, if you're a budget traveler, you also have the option of camping, which is available throughout the Ring Road in the summer.